jamerson/stocks-service/README.md

 ### Integration tests

-1. The integration tests needs a Redis instance running locally.
+1. The integration tests need a Redis instance running locally.
 Redis container can be used, run the following command to start the container:

 ```sh
 docker-compose up redis